“Even empty containers of Household Hazardous Waste can pose hazards because of the residual chemicals that might remain.” – U.S.E.P.A.

 Many communities offer a household hazardous waste program for their residents.
 Contact your city, village or township to ask about programs that might be available.

-You can also contact Oakland County Waste Resource Management at 248-858-0721 to ask about companies that will accept hazardous waste from households and businesses.
+Contact Oakland County Waste Resource Management at 248-858-0721 to ask about companies that will accept hazardous waste from households and businesses.